 (Headline - Feb 27)

 People at Laurier

-In the sixth installment of 'People at Laurier,' an eight-part written series looking at innovative approaches to teaching in a variety of fields, Dr. Peter Farrugia, a contemporary studies and history professor at the Brantford campus, shares insight on the rewards of teaching first-year students, while shedding light on some of the challenges new instructors face.
+In the fifth installment of 'People at Laurier,' an eight-part written series looking at innovative approaches to teaching in a variety of fields, Dr. Deena Mandell, Associate Professor in the Faculty of Social Work shares insight on preparing graduate students for a difficult and challenging career.